Wednesday, February 1, 2023

 Now he’s talking.
 I sidle a little closer as he withdraws a bulky wallet from his shorts.
 My dad has a bifold like this, stuffed so full that it’s nearly two inches thick.
 From inside he withdraws a twenty-dollar bill, then its twin.
 My heart pounds at the sight of the cash, but I don’t want to seem too mercenary.
 “Maybe I’m just looking for fun.”

 He hesitates.
 “Uh-huh.
 Okay, then.”
-When he opens his wallet once more as if to put away the bills, my hand shoots out and snatches the cash.
+When he opens his wallet once more as if to put away the bills, my hand shoots out and snatches them.
 His lips twist into a cruel smirk.
 Now I despise the man for testing me.
 He’s not a gentleman, after all.
-A gentleman would have folded those twenties and tucked them into the pocket of my tee, or he might have accompanied the withdrawal with a wink and a smile, to indicate a joke.
+A gentleman would have folded those twenties and tucked them into the pocket of my tee, or he might have accompanied their withdrawal with a wink and a smile, to indicate a joke.
 This asshole, though, is taking pleasure in denying me what should be mine.
 In my eyes, it makes him even uglier.

 Yet I want the money.
 Cash is the Pavlov’s bell that, rung at the right timber, floods my mouth with drool.
 The mere sight of the twin twenties is a narcotic to the indignities Bert will inflict over the next few days.
 Crushed and balled inside my pocket, they’re the analgesic to my pain.
 I don’t even notice, when the stranger grabs me around my neck and steers me to the thicket of trees behind the property, beyond the pool area, that his clutch is painful, almost bruising.
 For the sake of the cash, I ignore the rancid stink of the tobacco and Old Crow that emanates deep from his lungs whenever he wheezes; I forgive the violence with which he shoves me to my knees.
 When he drops his shorts to reveal a cock so crooked, so bent, that when fully erect it points at almost a ninety-degree angle to his right, the money in my pocket is enough anesthetic to help me dive for it hungrily and to welcome it in my throat, painful a fit as it might be.